MyoHub/myosuite/docs/source/tutorials/ReadMe.md

 pip install jupyter
 ```

-Note: in case the kernel for the environent is not recognized, you can install it wiht the followin:
+Note: in case the kernel for the environent is not recognized, you can install it with the following commands:

 ``` bash
 pip install jupyter ipykernel